Walkthroughs / Balatro / How to Beat Boss Blinds Consistently

 How to Beat Boss Blinds Consistently

-In Balatro, each Ante follows the same order: Small Blind, Big Blind, then Boss Blind.
-The Boss Blind is the special-rule round in that cycle, so it is the part most likely to punish a run that only scores one way.
-The safest habit is simple: read the boss rule first, then decide whether your main scoring hand still works or whether you need a one-round pivot.
+In Balatro, every Ante follows the same three-blind cycle: Small Blind, Big Blind, and then Boss Blind.
+The Boss Blind is the special-rule round.
+Small and Big Blinds usually do not change the rules, so they mostly test whether your deck can hit the score target.
+The safest habit is to read the boss rule first, then decide whether your main scoring hand still works or whether you need a one-round pivot.

 What makes Boss Blinds different